• About

 This post may contain affiliate links.
 Read my disclosure policy.

-Apple Donuts, a year-round favorite, are especially popular at my house as the temperatures cool and summer gives way to fall.
-Soft pillowy inside, sweet crunchy outside, these delicious Cinnamon Sugar Baked Apple Donuts are made with applesauce and go perfectly with your morning cup of coffee or fresh out of the oven with a scoop of vanilla ice cream.
+Apple Donuts, a year-round favorite, is especially popular as the temperatures cool and summer gives way to fall.
+With a soft, pillowy inside and a sweet, crunchy outside, these delicious Cinnamon Sugar Baked Apple Donuts are made with applesauce and pair perfectly with your morning cup of coffee or fresh out of the oven with a scoop of vanilla ice cream.

 The hardest part will be eating just one!